 trees and other vegetation; and

 projections allowed by the building or fire codes for fire safety purposes shall be allowed to extend into a yard not more than five feet, provided such projections do not cross the property line.

+In no case shall a stoop, cantilever, eave, or other projection extend into any designated easement for public utilities, drainage, access, etc. (Ord.)

-Clear View and Sight Triangle Requirements
+Clear View of Intersecting Streets and Sight Triangle Requirements

 Clear Vision Area.
 No structure, building, fence, wall, hedge, or other visual obstruction in excess of three (3) feet in height shall be placed on any corner lot within a triangle area formed by the intersecting streets and an imaginary line connecting the streets at points forty (40) feet from the intersection of the streets, which points are located on the closest edge of the street to the lot.
+Pole signs and a reasonable number of trees pruned to at least ten feet clearance to grade to permit unobstructed vision to automobile drivers and pedestrians are permitted.

 No structure, building, fence, wall, hedge, or other visual obstruction in excess of three (3) feet in height shall be placed closer than 14 feet to a neighboring driveway.